Age of consent in the United States: Delaware

-Senate Bill 185

 762(d)specifies a close-in-age "affirmative defense" for 12- to 15-year-olds.

 (d) Teenage defendant. — As to sexual offenses in which the victim's age is an element of the offense because the victim has not yet reached that victim's sixteenth birthday, where the person committing the sexual act is no more than 4 years older than the victim, it is an affirmative defense that the victim consented to the act "knowingly" as defined in § 231 of this title.
 Sexual conduct pursuant to this section will not be a crime.
 This affirmative defense will not apply if the victim had not yet reached that victim's twelfth birthday at the time of the act.

 It can reasonably be assumed that this defense would extend to 16- and 17-year-olds as well, but as the law is currently written it is unclear if 16- and 17-year-olds can freely consent with anyone under 30, or if charges may still apply under 768 (a class F felony) if they exceed the specified "4 year difference" affirmative defense.